fluencelabs/DWeb-camp-peer-to-peer/README.md

 ## Topics for the Peer-To-Peer Camp
 The main topic of the camp will be the p2p, distributed web, and the open call for papers will include the following topics:

+- People who are building peer-to-peer: success and fail stories, any stories, personal experience
 - Web3/DWeb/p2p infrastructure
 - Peer-to-peer protocols
 - Post-blockchain, beyond blockchain technologies